Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/model_mixed_parallel.md

 # Features of Parallelism in OneFlow

-In [Consistent and Mirrored view](consistent_mirrored.md), we have already known OneFlow provides two types of view: mirrored and consistent view, and we learned about the  `consistent` view in OneFlow have some special features.
+In [Consistent and Mirrored view](consistent_mirrored.md), we have already known OneFlow provides two types of view: mirrored and consistent view and we learned about the  `consistent` view in OneFlow have some special features.

-Because in `consistent_view`, OneFlow provides a logically unified view.
+Because in `consistent_view`, OneFlow provides a logically consistent view.
 During distributed training, users can freely choose to use data parallelism, model parallelism or hybrid parallelism.

 In this article, we will keep going through the special `consistent` view in OneFlow.
 We will learn about:

 * Data parallelism in `consistent_view` flow chart.

-* hybrid parallelism in `consistent_view` flow chart.
+* Hybrid parallelism in `consistent_view` flow chart.

 * The advantages of hybrid parallelism and the applicable scenario.

 * Example of hybrid parallelism.

-## Network logical diagram in model training
+## Network Logical Diagram in Model Training

 We need to set up a simple multi-layer network first and use this network to discuss parallelism methods.
 The structure like the figure shows: